 Death of a Server

-A few months ago, as my wife and I sat in the study doing out separate things, she suddenly asked if I noticed a certain smell in the room.
+A few months ago, as my wife and I sat in the study doing our separate things, she suddenly asked if I noticed a certain smell in the room.
 Truthfully I had – a “chemically” smell is the only way I know how to describe it – but I have a notoriously bad sense of smell that sometimes plays tricks on me so as the scent came and went I simply assumed it was just another thing that was all in my head.
 However, once she spoke up I realized that I had been getting slightly light-headed, so we popped open a window, set up a fan, and moved to the living room to give the study time to air out.
 Afterward – the smell still very present but at least mixed with some fresh air – we went to hunt down the source of the issue.
 It ultimately ended up being a power strip that was going bad (did you guys know those things only have a shelf-life of a couple years?
 Be sure to replace your power strips periodically).
 Perhaps as a part of this problem or perhaps totally unrelated, it turned out that the power supply for my Jellyfin server had died (we initially incorrectly diagnosed this as the source of the problem).
 Never one to let an opportunity go to waste, I thought this might make a good blog post to share.

 The Sting of Failure